 - Request a transfer to COMPASS with support of parents/guardian

-- May have experienced a disruptive life event which interferes with his/her progress toward graduation
+- May have experienced a disruptive life event that interferes with his/her progress toward graduation

 - May need an altered school day schedule which cannot be accommodated at other schools